 During her visits she was accompanied by HMS Repulse, who was also destined for an untimely end during WWII.
 Whilst in Sydney she accompanied the battlecruiser HMAS Australia out to sea where she (the Australia) was scuttled in compliance with the Washington Naval Treaty.
 See photo below.
 A video of the scuttling can be found here.

 Below.
 A striking photograph of the Hood firing a broadside.
 She was the pride of the British Fleet and her loss with all but three lives was a great blow to the morale of the country.

 The Loss of HMS Hood

 The story of the demise of the Mighty Hood is well known but an excellent documentary including original footage can be found here:

 In May 1941, she and the battleship Prince of Wales were ordered to intercept the German battleship Bismarck and the heavy cruiser Prinz Eugen, which were en route to the Atlantic where they were to attack convoys.
 On 24 May 1941, early in the Battle of the Denmark Strait, Hood was struck by several German shells, exploded and sank.
 Due to her perceived invincibility, the loss affected British morale.
 In fact the vulnerability that caused her loss was known and had been scheduled for rectification in 1941 – but the start of WWII forced the ship into service without the upgrade.
 She was 21 years old at the time of her destruction.

 Bismarck, of course, was sunk by ships of the British Home Fleet a few days later.
 An extraordinary documentary examining the wreckage of the Bismarck can be seen here.
 It includes forensic analysis of the damage wrought by the lone torpedo that struck her rudder, and the subsequent shells of the British ships.
-The pilot of the Swordfish attributed to the torpedo strike only died recently, and his recollection of the event can be seen here.
+The pilot of the Swordfish attributed to the torpedo strike only died recently.